altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 Even though Regis was as weak as a puppy, he could still make comparison between the people he had met.<br/>
 ——Lieutenant General Dorval was nothing.<br/>
 Regis didn’t even break a sweat.<br/>
-He asked:
+He asked:<br/>
 "… Where are the rations that should be stowed in the forts?"<br/>
-Dorval smirked:
+Dorval smirked:<br/>
 "What are you talking about…?
 Unfortunately, those rations have fallen into the hands of Etruria.
 You want me to compensate these losses?
 But I protected the lives of the citizens.
 Or are you saying that wheat is more important than human lives?"<br/>
 "… Talking about something that seems relevant but actually isn’t, will just divert the point.
 I’m talking about the rations.
 You can compare the difference between wheat and human lives next time."<br/>
 "It is relevant!"<br/>
 "… I will say this again.
 This is about the rations.
 Now, where are they?"<br/>
 "I said Etruria has them!"<br/>
-"… We already got the testimony from the Etruria officers we captured that the “warehouses were empty”."<br/>
+"… We already got the testimony from the Etruria officers we captured that the "warehouses were empty"."<br/>
 "Hmmp!
 Are you asking me something so ridiculous because of the ramblings of an enemy soldier!?
 Stop joking with me!"<br/>
 Regis nodded.<br/>
 "… One of the Princess’ backers is House Tiraso Laverde.
 A competent house that united all the new nobles in the south.
 Lieutenant General Dorval who is garrisoned in the south for such a long period time must know about them."<br/>